missionpinball/mpf-docs/docs/events/balldevice_ball_device_ball_eject_attempt.md

 --8<-- "event.md"

-The ball device called "name" is attempting to eject a ball (or balls).
+The ball device called (name) is attempting to eject a ball (or balls).
 This is a queue event.
 The eject will not actually be attempted until the queue is cleared.